-Richard A. Hocker, Founder, Director, Chief Investment Officer and Chief Executive Officer.
+Richard A. Hocker, Chief Executive Officer and Director.
 Information about Mr. Hocker is provided above.
 Mr. Hocker has managed the Fund since inception in 2015.

-David H. Jackson, Portfolio Manager.
+David H. Jackson, CFA, Senior Portfolio Manager, Chair of the Credit Risk Committee and Senior Partner.
 Mr. Jackson joined the Advisor in 2008 as a Senior Research Analyst and has been a Portfolio Manager since 2012.
 Previously, he was with Financial Institutions Group at Fitch Ratings and the Federal Reserve Bank of Philadelphia.
 Mr. Jackson received a B.S. from Rutgers University School of Business.
 Mr. Jackson has managed the Fund since July 2017.